Connexion

 This album contains the first recordings ever made by the Jackson 5.
 Recorded in 1967, several of these tracks were actually released by Steeltown Records as singles.
 One of which, 'Big Boy', became a local hit in the Chicago/Gary area.

-All recordings have been left in their original and unenhanced state for historical purposes.
 14 tracks including, 'Let Me Carry Your Schoolbooks', 'My Girl' and 'Soul Jerk'.
 Standard jewel case.

 The studio recorded material, basically the first half of the disc, is presented in the best quality possible.